LucaDiBona/PyLaTeXManager/README.md

 - [ ] Generate a master document of homeworks  per module
 - [ ] Generate a master document of proofs per module
 - [ ] Generate a master document of summaries per module
-- [ ] Generate an ODF revision spreadsheet based on subsection headers
+- [ ] Generate an ODF revision spreadsheet based on section headers
 - [ ] Generate a printable version (grayscale, roman typeface and white background) of all other files

 #### Work Setup